List of unproduced films based on Marvel Comics imprints publications: Elfquest

 In July 2008, Warner Bros. announced its intention to bring the Elfquest saga to the big screen, with Rawson Marshall Thurber serving as writer and director.
 The format (live action, CGI, or traditional animation) is yet unknown.
 However, it was confirmed on Elfquests official Facebook page that Warner Bros. ultimately canceled the project; the ostensible reason is that Warner Bros. didn't want the film competing with The Hobbit: An Unexpected Journey.
-In 2013, there were rumours of recapping the project on behalf of the producers of a fanmade trailer which appeared.
+In 2013, there were rumours of recapping the project on behalf of the producers of a fan-made trailer which appeared.

 Animated Elfquest video series

 In the early 1990s, an ad for a multi-volume animated adaptation of Elfquest appeared in the comic.
 A few issues later, the Pinis told readers they'd withdrawn from the deal, and that readers should ask for refunds.
-Those who didn't, eventually received a 50-minute VHS tape from Abby Lou Entertainment, copyright 1992.
+Those who didn't eventually received a 50-minute VHS tape from Abby Lou Entertainment, copyright 1992.
 Covering the first volume of the book, it consists of color still images taken straight from the comic, some minor animation, and spoken dialogue.